marshal604/react-dialogic/README.md

 ## Custom Themes

-React Dialogic uses CSS variables to control the appearance of components.
-You can customize the theme in the following ways:
+React Dialogic uses CSS variables to control component appearance.
+You can customize themes in the following ways:

 ### Method 1: Override CSS Variables